 Students cover the basic components of English grammar beginning with verbs and verb tenses and moving through modals, nouns and pronouns and their modifiers, and comparisons.
-Students also apply this knowledge to editing their own and others work, especially paragraph writing among their peers.
-Students will have opportunities to learn about one another’s cultures and increase their knowledge of American Culture and in doing so, will acquire critical thinking strategies.
+Students also apply this knowledge to editing their own and each other’s work, especially paragraph writing among their peers.
+Students will have opportunities to learn about one another’s cultures and increase their knowledge of American Culture, and, in doing so, they will acquire critical thinking strategies.

 ELL Introduction to Language Arts

-This course is a continuation of the integrated skills approach classroom from English foundations but the students will expand their skills at a higher level through the study of literature and/or basic novel studies.
-The students will continue to learn the structures of the English language through the four domains of acquisition: reading, writing, speaking and listening and there will be an emphasis on the writing process as an ongoing part of the program.
+This course is a continuation of the integrated skills approach classroom from ELL English Foundations but the students will expand their skills at a higher level through the study of literature and/or basic novel studies.
+The students will continue to learn the structures of the English language through the four domains of acquisition: reading, writing, speaking, and listening and there will be an emphasis on the writing process as an ongoing part of the program.

 ELL Introduction to History Foundation